-9 tips to reduce stress and prevent burnout during GP training
+9 tips to reduce stress during GP training

 GP training can be a challenging time with the pressures of the clinical workload, keeping up to date with your e-portfolio and WPBA assessments and preparing for MRCGP exams combined with responsibilities in your personal life.
-In this article, Dr Mahibur Rahman looks at 9 ways to look after yourself, reduce stress and prevent burnout.
+In this article, Dr Mahibur Rahman looks at 9 ways to look after yourself, reduce stress and get the most out of training.